time-to-MaBo/the-unix-workbench/docs/07-Nephology.md

 ```
 ## # What is Unix?
 ##
 ## Unix is an operating system and a set of tools.
-The tool we'll be using the
+The tool we will be using the
 ## most in this book is a shell, which is a computer program that provides a
 ## command line interface.
-You've probably seen a command line interface in the
+You have probably seen a command line interface in the
 ```

 Looks like we got the file!
 The `curl` command is also commonly used for